-A Threatened Species Index for mammals in South Australia
+A Threatened Species Index for mammals in Queensland

 Different taxonomic groups can be explored individually in the Threatened Species Index.
 And we can also look at trends produced for Australian states and territories.
-Here, we present a report from the national Threatened Mammal Index (TMX) on trends for threatened and near-threatened mammals for South Australia (Figure 1A).
-In its first iteration, this index incorporates data from 12 threatened and nearthreatened mammal taxa (Near Threatened, Vulnerable, Endangered or Critically Endangered under the EPBC Act and/or IUCN - see Table 1).
-We used information from the Australian Species Profile and Threats Database and the international IUCN Red List as of July 2019 to make a decision about the currently listed taxa.
+Here, we present a report from the national Threatened Mammal Index (TMX) on trends for threatened and near-threatened mammals for Queensland (Figure 1A).
+In its first iteration, this index incorporates data from 16 threatened and near-threatened mammal taxa (Near Threatened, Vulnerable, Endangered or Critically Endangered under the EPBC Act and/or IUCN - see Table 1).
+We used information from the Australian Species Profile and Threats

+Database and the international IUCN Red List as of July 2019 to make a decision about the currently listed taxa (143 taxa, which counts both species and subspecies).

 Data on these mammal taxa come from fixed sites where they have been repeatedly monitored in a systematic and standardised way.
 For some of the terrestrial sites, the data custodians provided information on whether they have been intensively managed and how.
-This information allowed us to look at the trend across all monitored sites which is the overall Threatened Mammal Index (Figure 1) but also to drill down to look at the trends for:
+This information allowed us to look at the trend across all monitored sites, which is the overall Threatened Mammal Index (Figure 1), but also to drill down to look at the trends for:

-Sites subject to any management (e.g., introduced predatorfree havens/islands and other dedicated conservation management) (Figure 2),

-- 2. Sites without introduced predators (islands and fenced exclosures) (Figure 3), and - 3.
-Sites with no (known) targeted management (Figure 4).
+- Sites subject to any management (e.g., introduced predatorfree havens/islands and other dedicated conservation management) (Figure 2), - 2.
+Sites without introduced predators (islands and fenced exclosures), and - 3.
+Sites with no (known) targeted management (Figure 3).